moj-analytical-services/intro_r_training_extension/README.md

 ------------------------------------------------------------------------

 Still more to do!
-We have more rows in our new table, and that’s because of those year/offence combinations where there are no incidences.
+We have the right number of columns in our new table, but we have more rows than we should.
+That’s because of those year/offence combinations where there are no incidences.

 ``` r
 n_rows <- dim(annual_offences)[1]